Lurihim, the Hospitalier

 Hospitalier have many ways to treat the hurts and harms of the living form, but this is not their only duty.
 The Hospitalier also care for those already dead, and are the tenders of graveyards and overseers of funerals.
 The Lurihim venerate the bones and other preserved relics of the dead, and may pray for guidance from those righteous fallen who have rejoined the Lord.

-The teachings of St. Istra of Agnis, the patroness of their Covenant, are that every person has a choice between dealing death or giving life, and that life should be cultivated but neither that death is not to be feared.
+The teachings of St. Istra of Agnis, the patroness of their Covenant, are that every person has a choice between dealing death or giving life, and that life should be cultivated but nor is death to be feared.
 Death must happen in its own time, with its own means, and while we may beg Lurian for more time to make a better world, this place and the time we spend in it are fleeting, and all belong to Him before long.

 The Lurihim operate hospitals throughout the Throne, which are usually based out of the local church.
 Their clerical arm, Curia Remedium, also performs research into how diseases and other wicked spiritual possessions enter the human form, and how best to banish them.